Ch0wW/ansible-role-doomservers/README.md

 This role sets up an environment for Doom's multiplayer ports, such as [Zdaemon](https://zdaemon.org), [Zandronum](https://zandronum.com), and [Odamex](https://odamex.net) in a Linux environment.

+**By default, all installations are disabled!
+You'll have to manually set the variables.
+See the examples below.**

 Requirements
 ------------